 - Take a look at the opening scene of the third Inuyasha movie.
 Setsunano Takemaru, a normal samurai with a simple sword, charges into a flaming castle missing one of his arms to confront a powerful Demon Lord wielding freakin' Sounga.
 He was unquestionably a wretched punk who deserved everything that was coming to him, but damn.

-- Cell from Dragon Ball Z shows this from time to time, as he's pitted against near impossible odds, yet finds ways to still outsmart his opponents.
+- Cell shows this from time to time, as he's pitted against near impossible odds, yet finds ways to still outsmart his opponents.
 When he finally reaches perfection and realizes he's no longer the underdog, he gives the heroes more time to prepare as a concession that someone may prove to be a Worthy Opponent.
 It's later subverted when Cell breaks down and runs out of all his tricks but one to defeat Gohan.

 - At times, this might apply to Majin Buu as well.
 In terms of raw power, he frequently ends up outclassed, and there's often a back-and-forth between the protagonists and Buu over who is actually stronger.
 Come to think of it, that's what much of the battles in Dragon Ball Z revolves around.
 Even matches are rare.

 - Much of Vegeta's popularity and various trips around the Heel–Face Revolving Door are fuelled by the fact that he is genuinely courageous in a fight, and is a true Determinator when it comes to pushing himself harder and further to achieve the standards he sets himself.